dickhardt/sample-node-a2p3/README.md

 ##Windows Azure Deployment

-1) Register at [Windows Azure](http://www.windowsazure.com/en-us/) for a free 90 day trial account.
+1) Register at [Windows Azure](http://www.windowsazure.com) and [build and deploy a Node.js web site](http://www.windowsazure.com/en-us/develop/nodejs/tutorials/create-a-website-(mac)) if you have not done it before.

-2) Goto the [portal](https://manage.windowsazure.com) and create a new Web Site, selecting Quick Create.

-3) Click on the new website to get to its dashboard and set deployment credentials to be a local git repository.
-Remember the username and password that you set and copy the resulting git repo URL.
+2) Create a new website and set up deployment to use a **local git** repository.
+Remember your **username**, **password** and copy the resulting **git repo** that is hosted at Azure.

-4) `git remote add azure <git repo at azure>` will add a git remote to your local copy of the Sample App
+3) `git remote add azure <git repo at azure>` will add a git remote to your local copy of the Sample App

-5) Add the generated vault.json and config.json files to the repo so that they will be deployed to Azure.
+4) Add the generated vault.json and config.json files to the repo so that they will be deployed to Azure.

 	git add -f vault.json
 	git add -f config.json

-6) `git commit -m "adding in vault.json and config.js"` to commit
+5) `git commit -m "adding in vault.json and config.js"` to commit new files to local repo

 6) `git push azure master` will push the code to Azure.
-You will need to enter your credentials you created in (3)
+You will need to enter your credentials you created in (2)